Hugo-Meiring/directline_chat/README.md

-# Setup
+# Setup - React Native project testing Directline

-This has been tested with iOS (Android should also work fine)
+This has been tested with iOS + Android

 1. Clone project
 2. In `App.js` replace line 166: *'https://<< token generation endpoint >>'* with your token generation endpoint
 3. Run `yarn && yarn start` in the root of the project

+For iOS

 4. In a second terminal `cd ios` and run `pod install`
-5. Run `yarn ios`
+5. Run in this second terminal as well `yarn ios`

+> Ensure you have the following tools to run iOS: <br/>
+> Macbook, Xcode, Nodejs

+For Android

+4. In a second terminal `yarn android`

+> Ensure you have the following tools to run Android:<br/>
+> Android studion, Nodejs

 # Structure